LuluisAngel/WSQ03-Fun-With-Numbers/README.md

 # WSQ03-Fun-With-Numbers
-Here's the code for that activity
+Here's the code for that activity:

 	#include <iostream>